(As of January 22, 2025 • also see upcoming powertrain / rumors)

 First, a calendar-year summary based on this work from Kyle...

 The work put into the E85 Hellcat Demon 170 suggests that new technologies are being prepared for the Hurricane twin turbo six; the Demon 170 was a 1,025 horsepower monster.
-Rumor from Auburn Hills suggests more power is a cinch.
+However, many of the people who worked on that have left.

-The Charger Daytona will have a multi-speed transmission; the company also has a “multi-speed transmission emulator” system for single-speed BEV transmissions and range extender technology which will be used on the Wrangler.
+A future Charger EV will have a multi-speed transmission; the company also has a “multi-speed transmission emulator” system for single-speed BEV transmissions and range extender technology which will be used on the Wrangler.

 Full redesigns of the 2500 and 3500 are still years off (2027-28), but Ram said they will include hydrogen versions (maybe fuel-cell based, but Cummins will have a hydrogen version of its big B engine by then).
 Expect a 7.2 liter Cummins diesel.
-In late 2024 (third quarter), new Ram 2500 and 3500 interiors and exterior styling will debut.
-6.4 Hemi is still in production for trucks; whether Ram 2500 has Hurricanes is unknown today.
+6.4 Hemi is still in production for trucks through the mid-2030s.

-In Europe, all three van series are being refreshed with second-generation battery-electric technology and other updates.
 There's an open question on ProMaster City (dropped in 2023) and a new platform ProMaster.
 There may be a hydrogen fuel cell version of the ProMaster eventually.
-ProMaster BEV is still in the queue.
+ProMaster BEV is around but only on the most expensive varieties, costing $90,000.

-An electric Mitsubishi L200 (Ram 1200) replacement is supposedly be developed for 2028 for Belvidere, Illinois.
+A Mitsubishi L200 (Ram 1200) replacement is being developed for 2027 for Belvidere, Illinois.
 FCA US trademarked “Dakota” in April 2020.
 (Speculation: could a lighter, regular-cab Ram 1500 fill the gap for now?)
+The truck will be gasoline powered, the EV is dead.

 Ram Special Service Vehicle is reborn for 2025.
 Rumors from various places, supported by spy videos and photos, show a Hurricane-powered Ram TRX to replace it.